St Peter's Residents' Association, Hammersmith, W6

-The Association is run by a Committee of volunteers elected by the membership at an Annual General Meeting which also elects the officers of the Association currently comprising a Chair (currently Co-chairs; Stephen Askins and Jonathan Blackhurst), Treasurer (Liz Ryland) and Secretary (Louise Devonshire).
+The Association is run by a Committee of volunteers elected by the membership at an Annual General Meeting which also elects the officers of the Association currently comprising a Chair (Stephen Askins), Treasurer (Liz Ryland) and Secretary (Louise Devonshire).

 Meetings of the Committee are held throughout the year at about six weekly intervals.
 In addition to the Committee there are also thirteen Street Representatives who deliver newsletters and collect subscriptions, as well as sub-committees (e.g. St. Peter's Square garden, the chairman of which is Oliver Leigh Wood).